mrcuti/HUANANZHI-AD4-OPENCORE/README.md

 Include a last Bios mod (only for E52696V3) 80-50-50

 ------------------------------------------
-Create your own GenSMBIOS for (Imac Pro 1,1)
+Create your own GenSMBIOS for (Imac-Pro 1,1)

-For Monterey and Ventura
+Monterey and Ventura